griffin6021/games-on-ti-84-pce-python/README.md

 > [!WARNING]
 > This guide is for the Python edition exclusivley, because it has more RAM and it is faster.
 The results are not guaranteed if you use the regular TI-84+ CE.

+> [!IMPORTANT]
+> If your calculator dies, has it's RAM cleared, or has the `reset` button on the back pushed, you will have to reinstall all of your games.
+You will not have to reinstall `Cesium` or `arTIfiCE`.

 ## Section 0- What you need
 • An Internet connection
 • A USB A - USB B Mini Cable (charging cable)